metablaster/WindowsFirewallRuleset/docs/README.md

 13. Follow prompt output, (ex. hit enter to accept default action), it will take some 15 minutes of your attention.

-    **NOTE:** If you're using Microsoft account to log in to your computer you will be asked for credentials, which needs to be your Microsoft email and password used to log into computer regardless if you're using Windows hello or not, specifying PIN ie. will not work and other Windows hello authentication methods are not supported.
+    **NOTE:** If Administrator account is using Microsoft account to log in to computer you will be asked for credentials, which needs to be Microsoft email and password regardless if you're using Windows hello or not, specifying PIN ie. will not work and other Windows hello authentication methods are not supported.

     If invalid credentials are supplied you'll get an error saying `Access is denied`.\
     If this happens you'll need to restart PowerShell console and try again.